The Best and the Brightest

-There are any number of lesser improvements that the state might attempt—publish a central list of job openings, expand sabbatical opportunities for managers, recruit on campus, set up exchange programs between public and private sectors.
-(The state's Chamber of Commerce for example has boosted the idea of using private bankers to review of loan projects of the Department of Commerce and Community Affairs.)
+There are any number of lesser improvements that the state might attempt—publish a central list of job openings, expand sabbatical opportunities for managers, and recruit on campus.
+The state might also set up exchange programs between public and private sectors; the state's Chamber of Commerce for example has boosted the idea of using private bankers to review of loan projects of the Department of Commerce and Community Affairs.

 Obscured by this housekeeping paraphernalia are ideas for more radical and thus more productive reforms.
 One of the drags on productivity among state employees is the fact that they (or their agencies) receive scant reward for it.
 The commission encouraged state departments to become flexible in spending by acting as entrepreneurs within the system.
 A department could be allowed to keep money unspent from each year's budget; these "profits" would be an incentive to efficiency.

 Why stop there?
 The simplest way to make the personnel code work better is to render it unnecessary.
 Why not let each agency do its own hiring, subject to Rutan standards and audited for compliance?
 Rather than rely on a centralized hiring bureaucracy, agencies would contract with private labor management consultants to provide better service for a fraction of the cost.